winterland1989/Action.js/README_COFFEE.md

 Another difference is that if you want to pass errors to downstream, you simply return them inside your continuation, following continuations won't run until the error reach a guard.

 Check out the Document, it's really simple, and check the soure code if you feel interesting, it's less than 200 lines.
+Benchmark also show it has much smaller overhead than a Promise (see test/bench).

 Usage
 -----